Double-stack rail transport

 Double-stack rail operations are growing in other parts of the world, but are often constrained by clearance and other infrastructure limitations.

 History

-Southern Pacific Railroad (SP), and American Car Foundry, devised the double-stack intermodal car in 1977.
-The double-stack idea was originally proposed by Don Orris.
-He would devise the idea while working at the Denver Rio Grande & Western.
-SP then designed the first car with ACF Industries that same year.
+Southern Pacific Railroad (SP), and Robert Ingram, of SeaLand, debuted the double-stack intermodal car in 1977.
+SP and Ingram jointly designed the first car with ACF Industries in 1976.
 At first it was slow to become an industry standard, then in 1984 American President Lines, started working with the Union Pacific Railroad and that same year, the first all double-stack train left Los Angeles, California for South Kearny, New Jersey, under the name of "Stacktrain" rail service.
 Along the way the train transferred from the UP to the Chicago and North Western Railway and then to Conrail.

 Sizes and clearances

 Double-stack cars come in a number of sizes, related to the standard sizes of the containers they are designed to carry.
 Well lengths of 12.19 m, 14.63 m and 16.15 m are most common.
 Heights range from 2.44 m to 2.908 m ("high cube").

 Double stack requires a higher clearance above the tracks, or structure gauge, than do other forms of rail freight.
 Double-stack cars are most common in North America where intermodal traffic is heavy and electrification is less widespread; thus overhead clearances are typically more manageable.
 Nonetheless, North American railroads have invested large sums to raise bridges and tunnel clearances along their routes and remove other obstacles to allow greater use of double stack trains and to give them more direct routes.
 Outside North America some rail routes have been built or upgraded to such standards as to allow both electrification with overhead wires and double stacking.

 CSX lists three clearance heights above top of rail for double stack service: